michowski/flexible-gs/README.md

 ```
 The code above creates row with 2 columns inside.
 Their widths are equal to 8/12 and 4/12 of row width on screens wider than `m` size (by default: `48em`).
 On thinner screens columns are filling the whole row (12/12 of its width).

+As you can already guess, the syntax for column class is `<breakpoint>-col-<units>`.
+We don't need to write the breakpoint part for the starting breakpoint (here: `xs`), as its equal to 0, but it can be changed by passing special argument to `flexible-create`.

 These are all arguments you can pass to `flexible-create` mixin:
 ```scss
 @mixin flexible-create(